IKEA Canada

 Does IKEA Canada ship across Canada?

-IKEA Canada provides delivery services to most regions across Canada.
+IKEA provides delivery services to most regions across Canada.
 Delivery availability, fees, and timeframes may vary depending on location and order size.

 What is IKEA Canada's return policy?

-IKEA Canada allows customers to return new, unopened items within 365 days of purchase for a full refund to the original payment method.
+IKEA allows customers to return new, unopened items within 365 days of purchase for a full refund to the original payment method.
 Opened items can be returned within 90 days.
 Conditions and exclusions may apply.

 Does IKEA Canada offer assembly services?